Thirteenth (13th) Month Pay

 Conditions for entitlement

-1. The employee should have at least thirty (30) calendar days of service;
+The only condition for entitlement: the rank-and-file employee should have at least thirty (30) calendar days of service;

 Certain types of employees